-We manage our business and analyze and report our results of operations on the basis of four segments: the offshore segment, the fixed-rate tanker segment, the liquefied gas segment and the spot tanker segment.
+We manage our business and analyze and report our results of operations on the basis of five segments: the shuttle tanker and FSO segment, the FPSO segment, the fixed-rate tanker segment, the liquefied gas segment and the spot tanker segment.
 Please read Item 18 - Financial Statements: Note 2 - Segment Reporting.